Eastern copperhead: Conservation status

 This species is classified as least concern on the IUCN Red List of Threatened Species (v3.1, 2001).
 This means that relative to many other species, it is not at risk of extinction in the near future.
 The population trend was stable when assessed in 2007.
 Their venom has potential medicinal value to humans.

 Behavior

 In the Southern United States, copperheads are nocturnal during the hot summer, but are commonly active during the day during the spring and fall.
 Unlike other viperids, they often "freeze" instead of slithering away, and as a result, many bites occur due to people unknowingly stepping on or near them.
 This tendency to freeze most likely evolved because of the extreme effectiveness of their camouflage.
 When lying on dead leaves or red clay, they can be almost impossible to notice.
-They frequently stay still even when approached closely, and generally strike only if physical contact is made.
+Eastern Copperheads are more likely to either remain in crypsis or flee in the presence of a human rather than display defensive behavior.
 Generally nonaggressive, will only strike if threatened as a last resort.
 Like most other New World vipers, copperheads exhibit defensive tail vibration behavior when closely approached.
 This species is capable of vibrating its tail in excess of 40 times per second— faster than almost any other non-rattlesnake snake species.